przwojwwp/Thermomix-page-for-sale/README.md

-You can see the page at the link: https://przwojwwp.github.io/Thermomix-page-for-sale/
+You can see the page at:
+https://przwojwwp.github.io/Thermomix-page-for-sale/